Dragoljub Anđelković: 2010–11 season

-Born in Kraljevo, Anđelković passed Sloga Kraljevo youth categories.
-After good games and efficiency, he received the jersey of the first team early.
+Born in Kraljevo, Anđelković passed the Sloga Kraljevo youth categories.
 In his debut season for the first team, he made 18 league appearances, and with 4 goals contributed to Sloga's returning to the Serbian First League.
 He was also sitting on the bench in the Serbian Cup match against Red Star Belgrade, but did not join the game.

 2011–12 season

 In the 2012–13 season, Anđelković also played for the youth team, and he often led the team as a captain.
 In the first half of season he didn't play a lot of for the senior team, but in the second, he was a first reserve for Darko Drinić.
 Anđelković started 3 matches, and played total 22 games, without goals.

 2012–13 season

 After Drinić's departure, Anđelković took jersey number 9 and started the season as a first choice in attack.
 But shortly, a footballer with more experience, Jovan Jovanović, arrived in Sloga, and Anđelković moved on to right-wing.
 He spent the season mainly at that position, but participated as a second striker, and he was one of the most effective players after Jovan Jovanović.
 He scored 7 goals and contributed to Sloga's staying in the league.
 He played on 26 league and 1 cup match.